MSUSEL/msusel-qatch-frontend/README.md

 ### Todo
 - Refactor into proper NodeJS web service strcture (integrate webpack)
+- Configuration strings (database and webserver info) extracted into config file
 - More widgets doing more interesting things with the data
 - Add link to sample dataset
 - Lots of refactoring and code cleanup